-Abbottabad, the capital city of Hazara division, is not only famous for its scenic beauty but also for some excellent professional and educational institutions like the Pakistan Military Academy, Army Burn Hall School and College, Abbottabad Public School and College, Pakistan International Public School and College, the Iqra Academy, etc. Establishment of Ayub Medical College in August 1978 added another feather in its cap.
+Abbottabad, the capital city of Hazara division, is not only famous for its scenic beauty but also for some excellent professional and educational institutions like the Pakistan Military Academy, Army Burn Hall School and College, Abbottabad Public School and College, Pakistan International Public School, and College, the Iqra Academy, etc. The establishment of Ayub Medical College in August 1978 added another feather in its cap.

-The historical opening of the first academic year was held on May 15, 1979 with the enrolment of 100 students.
-It was first established in a building provisionally acquired from the education department, and then moved to its present new site located on Karakorum Highway (Mansehra Road) on December 30, 1990.
+The historical opening of the first academic year was held on May 15, 1979, with the enrolment of 100 students.
+It was first established in a building provisionally acquired from the education department and then moved to its present new site located on Karakorum Highway (Mansehra Road) on December 30, 1990.
 From 1979 to date the College has undergone tremendous development.
-The College has spacious lecture halls with sophisticated audiovisual teaching aids, well-equipped laboratories, museums and a centrally air-conditioned library having textbooks, journals, Medline CD-ROM, and an audiovisual section.
-Plans to computerize the college and hospital are in the offing, so as to be able to modernize not only record keeping and patient data access, but also to enable computer-based medical education using Internet and offline facilities.
+The College has spacious lecture halls with sophisticated audiovisual teaching aids, well-equipped laboratories, museums, and a centrally air-conditioned library having textbooks, journals, Medline CD-ROM, and an audiovisual section.
+Plans to computerize the college and hospital are in the offing, so as to be able to modernize not only record-keeping and patient data access, but also to enable computer-based medical education using the Internet and offline facilities.
 A computer network library with 20 workstations for students and staff has already started functioning as the first phase of the AMC network.

 The basic and clinical disciplines maintain a high standard of education with modern equipment and highly competent teaching staff assuring superior training and patient care.

-Over a period of 27 years, Ayub Medical College has grown into one of the largest, well established and reputed medical institution of the country, which has earned fame both at national and international levels through its alumni.
-The first batch of its medical graduates passed out in 1984 and by the end of academic session 1998, about 3000 doctors had graduated from this institution.
-They are now serving their fellow countrymen, or studying for achievement of higher goals in medical fields inside the country or abroad.
+Over a period of 40 years, Ayub Medical College has grown into one of the largest, well established, and reputed medical institution of the country, which has earned fame both at national and international levels through its alumni.
+The first batch of its medical graduates passed out in 1984 and by the end of academic session 2018, about 6626 doctors had graduated from this institution.
+They are now serving their fellow countrymen or studying for the achievement of higher goals in medical fields inside the country or abroad.

-The College has previously been affiliated with University of Peshawar and Hazara University.
-Currently it is affiliated with the Khyber Medical University, Peshawar.
-It is fully recognized by the Pakistan Medical & Dental College (PM&DC), General Medical Councils of UK and Ireland, WHO and many reputed medical councils of the world.
-The College of Physicians & Surgeons of Pakistan (CPSP) has already recognized many of its departments for postgraduate training; the Royal College of Obstetricians & Gynaecologists of UK has granted recognition to the Department of Obstetrics & Gynaecology for clinical training of the candidates who wish to take MRCOG in UK.
+The College has previously been affiliated with the University of Peshawar and Hazara University.
+Currently, it is affiliated with Khyber Medical University, Peshawar.
+It is fully recognized by the Pakistan Medical & Dental College (PM&DC), General Medical Councils of UK and Ireland, WHO, and many reputed medical councils of the world.
+The College of Physicians & Surgeons of Pakistan (CPSP) has already recognized many of its departments for postgraduate training; the Royal College of Obstetricians & Gynaecologists of the UK has granted recognition to the Department of Obstetrics & Gynaecology for clinical training of the candidates who wish to take MRCOG in the UK.

 Besides medical education and training of health personnel the Institution considers research an integral part of its functions.
 All basic and clinical departments are actively encouraged to undertake a few research projects each year.
-The Pakistan Medical Research Council (PMRC) established a Research Centre in 1981 at the college and maintained it till early 2002.
-It conducted medical research, provided facilities and assisted in organizing research projects on local and national health problems.
-A large numbers of research projects have been completed in collaboration with WHO, UNICEF, medical faculty and students of the college.
+The Pakistan Medical Research Council (PMRC) established a Research Centre in 1981 at the college and maintained it until early 2002.
+It conducted medical research, provided facilities, and assisted in organizing research projects on local and national health problems.
+Large numbers of research projects have been completed in collaboration with WHO, UNICEF, medical faculty and students of the college.